-The first sequence is 1-2-3-1-2-3-4-5 and it involves a movement with the thumb going under the index and middle finger.
+The first sequence is 1-2-3-1-2-3-4-5 and it involves a movement with the thumb going under the index and middle fingers.
 After you reach the next octave you turn around and this time it is the other way around: you move your middle and index finger over the thumb (5-4-3-2-1-3-2-1).

 The secret as you can see is to move the thumb under the fingers (index and middle) and lift the same fingers over the thumb.
-By this method you can reach eight notes (one octave) on the keyboard by a minimum movement of the hand.
+By this method you can reach eight notes (one octave) on the keyboard with a minimum movement of the hand.

 This may seem confusing.
 Don’t think about the pattern 1-2-3-1-2-3-4 as something you must use in all situations.
-In the example with the Major C scale over two octaves is the noted fingerings suitable.
+In the example with the Major C Scale over two octaves is the noted fingerings suitable.
 In another context, another fingering could be more proper.
 The most important thing is to play naturally and involve all fingers.